 The world of Business Management is fast-moving and dynamic: Business organisations are facing unprecedented change and complex challenges both within the UK and globally.
 This demands that students who enter the business sector understand the dynamics of the business environment and how organisations operate in increasingly uncertain situations.
 The Business Management degree at Liverpool Hope University examines small to medium-sized enterprises to global multi-national companies – public, private, not-for-profit with a focus on business principles, organisational dynamics and management processes.

-Liverpool Hope Business School has an enviable reputation for developing students with sound theoretical principles, thorough understanding of contemporary business practices and informed by the latest research.
-The strong links we have with professional bodies such as the Chartered Management Institute (CMI) and Association of Chartered Certified Accountants (ACCA) ensure you are well prepared for the world of work.
+Liverpool Hope Business School holds the prestigious AACSB accreditation and has an enviable reputation for developing students with sound theoretical principles, thorough understanding of contemporary business practices and informed by the latest research.
+The links we have with local and national businesses, plus links with professional bodies, ensure you are well prepared for the world of work.

 This in-depth degree gives you the opportunity to understand how businesses operate and the ethical and social impact they have on communities.
-An experienced, student-focused team will develop your understanding of this business context and develop the critical business skills that future employers will demand.
+An experienced, student-focused team will develop your understanding of this business context and develop the critical business skills and transferable skills that future employers will demand.

 If you are studying Business Management as a Single Honours degree, in your first year of study there are approximately 12 teaching hours per week, which will decrease to approximately 10 teaching hours per week in your second and third years.
 If you are studying Business Management as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which decreases to approximately 5 teaching hours in your second and third years.

 Throughout your three years of study, you will have a number of assessments.
 Exams are normally held at the end of each academic year and you are required to complete a series of assessment tasks during each year.
 These typically include business reports, essays, and a portfolio.
-In your final year, you are also required to complete a dissertation.
+In your final year, you are also required to complete a research project/dissertation.

-You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.
+You will be given feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.